miniboxing/miniboxing.github.io/using_sbt.md

  * the miniboxing runtime support library and
  * the miniboxing compiler plugin

-Fortunately, both artifacts are [published nightly on maven](https://scala-webapps.epfl.ch/jenkins/view/All/job/miniboxing-wip-nightly/), so you can easily get them.
+Fortunately, both artifacts are [published nightly on maven](https://travis-ci.org/miniboxing/miniboxing-plugin), so you can easily get them.

+{% include status.md %}

 ## Adding Miniboxing